amplitude/Amplitude-iOS/README.md

 See our [SDK documentation](https://rawgit.com/amplitude/Amplitude-iOS/v3.12.1/documentation/html/index.html) for a description of all available SDK methods and classes.

+Our iOS SDK also supports tvOS.
+See [below](https://github.com/amplitude/Amplitude-iOS#tvOS) for more information.

 # Setup #
 1. If you haven't already, go to https://amplitude.com and register for an account.
 You will receive an API Key.